 By placing the feed trough on aisle wall you create a quiet place for the pigs to eat.
 This position also gives you easy access to the adjustment of the feed trough and allows you to properly assess the contents of the feed bunker and trough during your inspection round.

-We do not trade in old mangers ourselves but we do have good contacts with a company that deals in used mangers.
+We do not trade in old feeders ourselves but we do have good contacts with a company that deals in used feeders.
 We can have them contact you.

 Tightly secured!
 If a trough is loose, a pig does not eat properly from it and the trough wears out more easily.
 Make sure that a single trough is attached to the floor with 2 mounting angles and that it is also attached to the back wall.
 For double feeders we recommend 4 mounting angles and 2 stainless steel U-profiles to fix the wall.
 We can supply you with the right stainless steel mounting angles and also the stainless steel u-profiles if they are not standard with the feeder.